-Correct your lowered Mustang's suspension geometry with this 2015-2018 Mustang bump steer kit from Steeda!
+Correct your lowered Mustang's suspension geometry with this 2015-2021 Mustang bump steer kit from Steeda!
 When you lower your Mustang, it creates bump steer.
-When the suspension moves up and down it creates an unwanted change in the toe which changes the steering direction on its own instead of the driver.
-Correct this unwanted byproduct of lowering your 2015-2018 Mustang with this high-quality kit from Steeda!
+When the suspension moves up and down it creates an unwanted change in toe which changes the steering direction on it's own instead of the driver.
+Correct this unwanted byproduct of lowering your 2015-2021 Mustang with this high quality kit from Steeda!

 Item # ST-5558133